 Rand is incorporated in New York and has elected to operate as a business development company ("BDC") under the 1940 Act.
 Its wholly-owned subsidiary, Rand SBIC, operates as a small business investment company ("SBIC") regulated by the Small Business Administration ("SBA").
+Rand SBIC has filed an exemption application with the SEC which, if approved, will permit it to elect BDC status and engage in certain transactions which would be permitted if Rand and Rand SBIC were operated as a single entity, but which are not permitted between a parent BDC and a wholly-owned subsidiary BDC without specific exemption.

 The Corporation anticipates that most, if not all, of its investments in the next year will be originated through the SBIC subsidiary.